 An only child, his mother, a professional musician, passed away from the direct results of being an alcoholic when Gary was just seven years old.
 His father died of a massive heart attack at age 67, just four years later.
 In multiple foster homes until age 16, Gary worked hard so to free himself from the system.
 In 1977 he received his G.E.D., one year before he was actually scheduled to graduate from the public school system.
 Next came a full time job (40 hours).
 And many part time gigs so to add to the wealth.
 For the next thirty-five plus years, a mixture of white and blue-collar jobs followed.
 Sometimes working seven days a week.

 Since moved back as an adult and having lived in Texas twice in his life for a total of three decades, this all ended towards the end of 2015, when Gary decided a change of pace was in order.
 Separation/Divorce will do that.
 Started off with a 9-month detour in Northeastern Pennsylvania visiting an older half-brother diagnosed/suffering from the early stages of dementia.
 Then “Uncle G” relocated in September of 2016, to Fort Collins, Colorado (USA).

 In 2017 after being one day shy of marriage 22 years, Gary was divorced in a Harris County Courthouse (Texas) from his second wife.
 It happened with Gary being present on the phone (speaker) while in Fort Collins Colorado and acting in his own defense.
 His first time being ‘single’ since the Summer of ’92.

-Gary’s hobbies include traveling, trying to keep up with pop culture/current affairs, and musically, learning how to play the keyboard.
-Beginning stages.
-Speaking of, original instrumental keyboard songs composed/played by Mr. Brown can be found on his YouTube channel:
+GB’s other hobbies include traveling, trying to keep up with pop culture/current affairs, and musically, learning how to play the keyboard.
+Is still in the beginning stages.

 Writing Credits: Having a computer in his life back in 1995, Gary quickly embraced the online music scene.
 Over the years he’s helped several professional musicians promote themselves over the Internet including; Michael Bruce (of Alice Cooper), Peter Banks (of Yes), and avant-garde artist/author/musical promoter genius: Billy James (aka Ant-Bee).